yagosys/202301/demo/gke/cfos_multus/doc/README.md

-here we create cfos license with fortigate VM license and generate configmap for cfos to fetch license you can upload your fortigate VM license to gcloud shell via gcloud SHELL Terminal "upload" feature. please upload your VM license to the directory where you run your script . you can also use *"export cfos_license_input_file="path_to_your_license"* to setup the environment variable for license.
+here we create cfos license with fortigate VM license and generate configmap for cfos to fetch license you can upload your fortigate VM license to gcloud shell via gcloud SHELL Terminal "upload" feature. please upload your VM license to the directory where you run your script . you can also use *export cfos_license_input_file="path_to_your_license"* to setup the environment variable for license.
 - paste below command to create and apply license

 ```